QuantamAIDevelopment/pyx_frontend/DEVELOPER.md

-# QAID - AI Agents Marketplace - Developer Guide
+# PYX - AI Agents Marketplace - Developer Guide

 ## 🏗️ Project Overview

-QAID is a comprehensive AI agents marketplace built with React, TypeScript, and Vite.
+PYX is a comprehensive AI agents marketplace built with React, TypeScript, and Vite.
 The platform features an embedded smart assistant (PyX) that provides context-aware help across the entire application.
 The project combines a modern web application with advanced AI capabilities, offering both marketplace functionality and intelligent user assistance.

 ## 🚀 Quick Start